 Wild Air Wellbeing Update

-As of today, Monday 13th July 2020, Reflexologists have been given the approval to return to work, which is wonderful news.
-The main stipulation however is that this is for Foot Reflexology only, so currently Hand Reflexology and Indian Head Massages are unavailable.
+As of Monday 12th April 2021, Reflexologists have been given the approval to return to work, which is wonderful news.
+This approval is for all close contact services, so does include Hand Reflexology and Indian Head Massages.

 We are able to return to work in both treatment rooms and mobile visiting clients in their homes.
 There are obviously a number of ways sessions will be adapted to follow the AOR Covid-19 Secure Workplace Policy and these can be seen in the below post.